 (b) any reference in the agreement or instrument to the Board were (unless the context otherwise requires) a reference to the Authority.

-5. References to the Board in any law
+5. References to Board in any law

 References to the Board in an enactment as in force immediately before the commencement shall, unless because of the context it would be inappropriate so to do, be read and construed as references to the Authority.